 How long will the session take?

-Each session I imagine would take about 1-2 hours, allowing time for both conversation and portraits.
+About two hours, allowing time for both conversation and portraits.

 What if I’m not comfortable sharing certain parts of my story?